jjwithanr/obsidian_bible_study/docs/New Testament/1 Corinthians/1Cor5.md

 ## Overview:

+#### v.5
+>hand this man over to Satan, so that the sinful nature may be destroyed and his spirit saved on the day of the Lord.

 #### v.6
 >Your boasting is not good.
 Don't you know that a little yeast works through the whole batch of dough?